PhiTux/schoco/README.md

 # Installation
-🛑 At the moment there are first pre-release docker images available (tag-numbers below 1.0.0).
-See [schoco-nginx](https://hub.docker.com/r/phitux/schoco-nginx/tags) and [schoco-backend](https://hub.docker.com/r/phitux/schoco-backend/tags) for the newest tags.

-They already work quite well and support ALL main-features of schoco (see [Progress](#progress))

 Installation requires a few more steps than your average docker-service, but it's still pretty straight-forward, and only requires a few minutes.

   1. You need `docker` and `docker-compose` installed.
-  2. Make sure, that your normal user (not root / sudo) is member of the docker-group!
-  3. I recommend to create a separate user for running schoco.
+  2. I recommend to create a separate user for running schoco.
 Why?
 Because nproc is used to limit the number of running processes to prevent fork-bombs (soft-limit=3700, hard-limit=5000).
 If you don't create a separate user, the nproc-limit will be applied to all processes of your user, which might affect any other running software.
+  3. Make sure, that your normal user (not root / sudo) is member of the docker-group!
+If you created a separate user for schoco (previous step) than this rule applies to this user!
   4. Create the data-forder `data` where you want to store the DB and temporary code.
 This step must be done BEFORE starting up the docker containers.

-     ❗ <ins>YOU</ins> (or the user from step 3) must be the owner of this folder - not root (don't use sudo). ❗
+     ❗ <ins>YOU</ins> (or the user from step 2) must be the owner of this folder - not root (don't use sudo). ❗
   5. Prepare your Web-Server / Reverse-Proxy to forward requests to schoco.
 It requires special care for the websocket-connection to work!
 Here are two example configurations for Apache2 and NGINX (both assuming, that schoco is running on port 1234):
      - NGINX
       ```nginx